mattdesl/gl-sprite-text/README.md

 By default, the text is pushed to dynamic buffers every frame.
 This allows it to animate (e.g. changing position, start/end indices, text content), and also ensures that underlines and multi-page textures will work.

-Basic support for static text is supported with the `cache()` method.
+Basic static text is supported with the `cache()` method.
 Static text only supports a single texture page, and no underlines.

 ```js
 var text = createText(gl, {